-Eating or feeding: Taking and giving responsibility at the dinner table
+Eating or Feeding: Taking and Giving Responsibility at the Dinner Table

 Satter’s approach reminds us that children will:

-Caitlin Guess, , MPH, RDN, CSR, LD, is a registered dietitian/nutritionist at the Diabetes and Nutrition Institute at the HopeHealth Medical Plaza in Florence.
+Caitlin Guess is a registered dietitian/nutritionist at the Diabetes and Nutrition Institute at the HopeHealth Medical Plaza in Florence.
 She is a certified specialist in renal nutrition and is a member of the National Kidney Foundation.
 She is passionate about teaching others how to use nutrition for disease prevention and health promotion.